CSV Writer

 Don't write column headers if file exists

-Write RowID
+Write RowIDs

 If checked, the RowIDs will be added to the output, as first item in each line.

-Every data item written out is placed between quotation marks.
+• Always: Every data item written out is placed between quotation marks.
 (The missing value pattern is not quoted though.)

 Replace column separator with

 Specify a replacement for the value used as a column separator.
-Used only if the never option is selected for Quote values.
+Used only if the 'Never' option is selected for Quote values.

 Check this if you want very large and very small floating point numbers to be written in scientific notation (e.g., 1.0E9 instead of 1,000,000,000).